Topics included in this article:

 - Note: Existing cables can potentially be re-used if they meet the minimum required AWG.
 Wiring methods used shall be in accordance with the National Electric Code, ANSI/NFPA 70.

-For more details, please reference the full DR40 manual.
+For more details, reference our DR40 manual.

 - Connect the [A], [B] and [GND] lines of the DR40 to the corresponding terminals in the DC20.